Headshotted: What It Means When Your Team Gets a Better Headshot

 Level of retouching and usage needs

-If you are an HR, employer brand, or comms lead trying to get a quote, send us headcount, location, ideal dates, and final usage (website, LinkedIn, PR, internal).
-We will map the day, crew accordingly, and give you a clear number.
-Email scope and timing to hello@match-production.com or book via our site.
+If you are an HR, employer brand, or communications lead trying to get a quote, send headcount, location, ideal dates, and final usage (website, LinkedIn, PR, internal).
+A day will be mapped, crew arranged accordingly, and a clear number provided.
+Email scope and timing to hello@match-production.com or book via the site.
 A few lines are enough to start.
-For those interested in joining our team, please visit our careers page.
+For those interested in joining the team, please visit the careers page.

 Final word on being properly headshotted